Not actually Erin. & is used with permission. |

 Installation

 I can only speak for the Luxe Bidet which I bought, although I figure other Luxe models install in more or less the same way.
 Installation took me about an hour, and some of that was due to the fact that my toilet seat isn't exactly standard and didn't want to cooperate with the mounting hardware, but I got it work nonetheless.
-I consider myself to be competent with tools but not especially skilled, but I had no problems with the installation (other than the toilet seat); someone who is more proficient would install it sooner but would have the same amount of trouble I experienced, which is none.
+I consider myself to be competent with tools but not especially skilled, yet I had no problems with the installation (other than the toilet seat); someone who is more proficient would install it sooner and have the same amount of trouble I experienced, which is none.

 The only tools I needed were those to remove my toilet seat, which in my case was a socket wrench.
 All other tools were included, and the instructions were clear.

-Pro tip: Make sure that the hose from the cold water feed to the bidet is fastened tightly, and slowly turn the tap back on.
+Pro Tip: Make sure that the hose from the cold water feed to the bidet is fastened tightly, and slowly turn the tap back on.
 If it's not tight enough you'll have a leak, and it's better to have a dribble than a spray.

 Performance